mootools/mootools-core/Docs/Slick/Slick.md

 	$$('p ! div')		// A <div> that is a parent of a <p>
 	$$('p !> div')		// A <div> that is a direct parent of a <p>
 	$$('.foo !+ p')		// Gets the previous adjacent <p> sibling

+### Notes:

+Reversed Combinators are used internally by MooTools for many of our traversal methods.
+They offer an extremely concise and powerful alternative to traversal methods like getParent().

 Slick.definePseudo